tachyon-beep/hexcore/docs/project/consolidated_status_report.md

    - Enhance logging and monitoring for production environments
    - Implement circuit breakers and fallback strategies

-3. **Streaming Generation**: Complete streaming response implementation

-   - Optimize token-by-token generation for low latency
-   - Add progress indicators for long-running generations
-   - Implement early stopping based on confidence metrics
-   - Create batched generation for improved throughput

-4. **Comprehensive Evaluation**: Develop and run evaluation suite with MTG-specific benchmarks
+3. **Comprehensive Evaluation**: Develop and run evaluation suite with MTG-specific benchmarks
    - Create benchmark suite specifically for MTG rule applications
    - Implement metrics for reasoning quality assessment
    - Add automated tests for all five expert types